- Online Training

 No secret here: that floating sensation you feel is acting as a counterbalance to the force of gravity.
 Applying the Archimedes’ principle, the physical law of buoyancy, when a body is immersed in a fluid there is an upward force exerted on that body equal to the amount of fluid that the body displaces.

 This counterbalance effect lessens the impact your joints are accustomed to when out of the pool.
 This is why utilizing a pool can be beneficial for an athlete returning from an injury, surgery, or even for the overweight population getting back into exercise.
-Generally unknown, this same buoyancy principle can also relax joint capsules, allowing for a greater range of motion and flexibility.
+Generally unknown, this same buoyancy principle can also relax joint capsules, allowing for a greater range of motion and flexibility, making it highly effective for improving athletic recovery.
 Try altering an athlete’s use of their own body weight by having them submerged to differing depths.
 (Reference submersion guidelines).

 - Hips off-loads ~40%